flounderK/ffs/README.md

     int     some_field
 ```

-## Bitfields
+## Bitfields and Enums
-Bitfields can be declared by adding the `BITFIELD` modifier to a chunk.
+Bitfields can be declared by adding the `BITFIELD` modifier to a chunk, however all bitfields must be declared as a multiple of 8, as alternative byte sizes are not supported.
+Additionally, enums may optionally be defined to support bitfields either inline or globally.
+Enums do not need to handle every single possibility for a field.
 ```
 main_chunk:
     $bitfield1_chunk         bitfield1

+bitfield1_type_enum:
+    !
+ENUM(32)   // specifies that this chunk defines an enum with 32 different possibilities TYPE_A(4)    // TYPE_A will hold the value 4
+    TYPE_B(7)
+    TYPE_C(6)

 bitfield1_chunk:
     !
 BITFIELD(8)  // designate this chunk as a bitfield with 8 bits

-    BITS(5)               type  // a type defined by the file format BIT                   is_child
+    BITS(5)               type !
+ENUM($bitfield1_type_enum) // types will be referencing the enum 'bitfield1_type_enum'
+    BIT                   is_child
-    BITS(2)               something
+    BITS(2)               something  !
+ENUM((SOMETHING_1, 01), (SOMETHING_2, 02))  // inline enum declaration

 ```